• Skip to primary navigation

 For more than 20 years, AAV gene therapies have been studied in thousands of people for the treatment of many different genetic conditions.12-16 Both the U.S. Food and Drug Administration and the European Medicines Agency have approved AAV gene therapies to treat several genetic conditions.17-21 Research on AAV gene therapies continues to assess how they can be used to treat more genetic conditions like HCM.

-The U.S. FDA has approved four AAV gene therapies17:
+The U.S. FDA has approved six AAV gene therapies17:

 The European Commission has authorized approval in the European Union for three AAV gene therapies: